Roth Conversion Calculator:

 Assumptions & Methodology

-• Growth rate: 3.5% real (inflation-adjusted) annual return applied to Traditional IRA balance
+• Growth rate: 3.5% real (inflation-adjusted) annual return applied to tax-deferred balance

 • RMD calculations use the IRS Uniform Lifetime Table (starting age 73)